gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

 .. admonition:: Tasks

     #.
-Modify the code to reset the count back to 0 when the A button is pressed.
+Modify the code to reset the count back to 0 when the A-button is pressed.
     #.
-Modify the code to reset the count to a number 2 less than the current count when the B button is pressed.
+Modify the code to reset the count to a number 2 less than the current count when the B-button is pressed.
 Hint: use the max function.
     #.
-Modify the code to reset the count to a number 2 less than the current count, but not lower than 0, when the B button is pressed.
+Modify the code to reset the count to a number 2 less than the current count, but not lower than 0, when the B-button is pressed.
     #.
-Modify the code to include both the A button and B button actions.
+Modify the code to include both the A-button and B-button actions.

     .. dropdown::
         :icon: codescan